Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Tertens_Vaerdena/[Culture].md

 before it happens.
 While their approach is rather defensive, tertens do not like diplomacy - so all such efforts must be done fast and effectively for diplomatic action to make sense.

+The exception to the overall defensiveness is tertens' hunt for [stheyrs](/Loreum/Topics/Races/Creature/Stheyr.md), which are used (either in alive or undead form) as a means of transportation, and also as mounts and fighters.
+Tertens often kill whole stheyr nests and take young enough ones to teach behaviours serving their purpose.
+Such young stheyrs are then often kept in terten cities to breed under control.
+While their usage could be considered as slavery, tertens do not consider stheyrs as sentient beings.

 ### Architecture
 Vaerdena tertens cities are build on massive sandstone mastabas, which allows them to have a lot of